Executive Committee (EC ) means the Board of Directors concerned with the day to day running of the Society.

 3.1 Role of Executive Committee Members.
 The Executive Committee is responsible for overall policy and direction of BRITSpA, and delegates responsibility for day-to-day operations to the administrative officer or to sub-committees as applicable.
 The Executive Committee will consist of no fewer than six members.
 Executive Committee Members will receive no compensation other than reasonable expenses actually incurred that are approved by the Executive Committee and declared in the annual accounts.

 3.2 Executive Committee Meetings.
-The Executive Committee will meet at least annually in person.
+The Executive Committee will meet at least twice annually in person.
+If a meeting is required which cannot be in person, meetings may take place via teleconference.
 Executive Committee meetings will be conducted for the purpose of discussing and planning the affairs of BRITSpA.

 3.3 Executive Committee Elections.
 Election of new Executive Committee Members or election of current Executive Committee Members to a second term will occur at the Annual Meeting of the society.
 Two nominations (proposer and seconder) for Executive Committee membership are required.
 In the event of a contest for a position, voting by ballot will take place at the Annual General Meeting.